Ambika Statue from Dhar

-The Ambikā Statue from Dhār is a marble figure in high relief of the Jain goddess Ambikā in the collection of the British Museum, London.
-The sculpture was discovered in the city of Dhār, central India, in the nineteenth century.
-The figure is famous for its inscription in Sanskrit on the base that provides a link to the Paramara dynasty and the court of king Bhoja (c.
+The Ambikā Statue from Dhār is a marble figure in high relief of the Jain goddess Ambikā in the British Museum, London.
+The sculpture was discovered in the city of Dhār, central India, in the nineteenth century and is famous for its inscription in Sanskrit on the base that provides a link to the Paramara dynasty and the court of king Bhoja (c.
 1010–1055).
 The Ambikā has been part of the British Museum's collection since 1909.